Indigenous Performance

 devised/directed

-By crossing boundaries he explores and finds the means by which to tell the story of indigenous societies and cultures.
+By crossing boundaries, he explores and finds the means to tell the story of indigenous societies and cultures.
 He then transplants and transforms what he finds to serve as expressions of contemporary society.

 "What I'm hoping to do," Riccio said, "is establish an alternative method, a way for indigenous people to create for themselves in their own terms.
 They've denigrated themselves for so long, and everything around them affirms another culture.
 I think we need to hear their voice before it's gone, before they become absorbed.
 It's an important point of view, a whole other way of looking at the world.
 They're an endangered species."